stevebillings/a/README.md

 ## Java

 My primary langage for professional use for the last 15 years has been Java.
 Most of the code I worked on while at Synopsys is open source in github.
+Here are some examples of that work.

+### New code

 For a look at some code for which I was the primary developer:

 1. git clone https://github.com/blackducksoftware/synopsys-detect.git
 1. cd synopsys-detect